LUMC from time to time has money available to subsidise training for members. This training may include

 - Training opportunities must be advertised to all members

 - A transparent process must be used to decide the most appropriate people to attend the training.
-There should be no opportunity for club to be seen as a place where the committee is an exclusive group and only ever spends money on themselves
+There should be no opportunity for club to be seen as a place where the committee is an exclusive group and only ever spends money on a select group

-- The committees may wish to set a minimum commitment required from members who have participated in club funded training – and make all candidates aware of this expectation (has previously been 3 beginner trips in that activity within 12 months of the training) .
+- The committees may wish to set a minimum commitment required from members who have participated in club funded training – and make all candidates aware of this expectation with plenty of notice to achieve (eg has previously been 3 beginner trips in that activity within 12 months of the training) .

 Deciding who should participate in club funded training